Talk starts at 5:30pm

-Join Artadia and Helen Molesworth, Chief Curator at The Museum of Contemporary Art (MOCA), Los Angeles, for a free public program at The Lab.
+Join Artadia, Helen Molesworth, Chief Curator at The Museum of Contemporary Art (MOCA), Los Angeles, and Julia Bryan-Wilson, Professor of Modern and Contemporary Art at the University of California, Berkeley, for a free public program at The Lab.
 Molesworth will visit San Francisco to participate in Art & Dialogue and visit with Artadia Awardees.

 Art & Dialogue is a national program designed to expand support for Artadia’s growing network of Awardees.
 Artadia currently supports over 300 Awardees working in a diverse array of disciplines in 7 cities across the country.
 Developed through in-depth research of artists’ needs, Art & Dialogue bridges connections between visual artists, curators and diverse publics in Atlanta, Boston, Chicago, Houston, Los Angeles, New York, and San Francisco through a series of studio visits, public programs, and online engagement.